Hensel minimality II: Mixed characteristic and a diophantine application: Diophantine application for 1-h-minimal transcendental curves

 hypersurfaces of degree at most $d$.
 Moreover, when $d$ goes to infinity, $mV/e$ goes to $0$. \end{lem}

-\begin{remark} Note that the exponent $\nu$ of $H$ in (\ref{corr.5.1.3}) is forgotten in the statement of \cite[Lemma 5.1.3]{CFL}, but comes up in the proof given there.
-This lemma is used in Proposition 5.1.4 and Theorem 5.2.2 of \cite{CFL}, both of which can be corrected by letting the implicit constants depend furthermore on $\nu$.
-The positive characteristic cases of Lemma 5.1.3, Proposition 5.1.4 and Theorem 5.2.2 of \cite{CFL} are correct as they are in \cite{CFL}. \end{remark}
+\begin{remark} Note that the exponent $\nu$ of $H$ in (\ref{corr.5.1.3}) is forgotten in the statement of \cite[Lemma 5.1.3]{CFL} in the characteristic zero case, but comes up in the proof given there.
+This lemma is used for the characteristic zero cases of Proposition 5.1.4 and Theorems B and 5.2.2 of \cite{CFL}, each of which can be corrected by letting the implicit constants depend furthermore on $\nu$.
+The positive characteristic cases of Lemma 5.1.3, Proposition 5.1.4 and Theorems B and 5.2.2 of \cite{CFL} don't need any change.
+A sharper variant of \cite[Lemma 5.1.3]{CFL} (under some extra conditions) that would recover the original Theorems B and 5.2.2 from \cite{CFL} may be found in the future. \end{remark}

 The following lemma plays a similar role as Lemma 3.2.14 of \cite{CCL-PW} and Lemma 3.4.3 of \cite{CFL}.
 Similarly as in the Yomdin-Gromov and Pila-Wilkie approaches \cite{YY2} \cite{gromov} \cite{PW}, it states that composing with well-chosen powers maps yields good Taylor approximation.